-If you are protecting sparse files and your location on the target is a non-NTFS 5 volume, the amount of disk space available must be equal to or greater than the entire size of the sparse file.
-If the target location is an NTFS 5 volume, the amount of disk space available must be equal to or greater than the on-disk size of the sparse file.
+If you are protecting sparse files, the amount of disk space available must be equal to or greater than the entire size of the sparse file.
+If the target location is an NTFS 5 volume, the amount of disk space available must be equal to or greater than the ondisk size of the sparse file.